aurobindodebnath/Hangman/README.md

 # Hangman
+- Simple Fun Game for guessing Marvel and DC Characters.
-Created using HTML, CSS and Javascript.
+- Created using HTML, CSS & JS.
+- You can easily hack to see all the answers ;)

-#How to Start
+## How to Start

-Start the game by opening index.html
+> Clone the repository
+> Open index.html

-#About the game and rules:
+## About the game and rules:

 A very good friend of yours is about to be Hanged.
 But you can save him!
 How?